cosmos72/schemesh/doc/shell/builtins.md

 Syntax: `export [VAR ...]`

 Display or export environment variables.
+Each job has its own environment variables: initially they are inherited from parent job, but can be changed independently.<br/>
+To export environment variables of the whole shell, use `global export [VAR ...]`

 * without arguments, `export` displays all exported variables of parent job.
 * with one or more arguments, `export VAR ...` marks specified environment variables